FortuneN/FineCodeCoverage/README.md

 With the old coverage it was possible for FCC to provide an abstraction over each tool's exclusion / inclusion options.
 This abstraction does not work for MS code coverage.
 Thus you will find that there are separate configuration options for Ms coverage vs old coverage and options that are common to the two.
+Assembly level exclusions and inclusions can be achieved - see ExcludeAssemblies and IncludeAssemblies.
 Configuration is ( mostly ) determined from Visual Studio options, finecodecoverage-settings.xml files and project msbuild properties.
 All of these settings are optional.
 For options that have a project scope, these settings form a hierarchy where lower levels override or, for collections, override or merge with the level above.
 This is described in detail further on.